Economic Order Quantity: How Can EOQ Help You Minimise Costs & Save Space

 What is economic order quantity (EOQ)

-Economic order quantity is a calculation companies use to figure out the optimal order quantity with the goal to minimize the logistics costs, warehousing space, stockouts, and overstock costs.
+Economic order quantity is a calculation companies use to figure out the optimal order quantity with the goal to minimise the logistics costs, warehousing space, stockouts, and overstock costs.
 The goal of the EOQ model is to determine the ideal order quantity you should have.

 Why you should be calculating EOQ